-We've been living in Nashville for about 9 years making music together.
-We have three little girls.
+We've been living in Nashville for about 10 years making music together.
+We have three little girls and one on the way.
 We've been playing music together in some capacity since we met at the University of Delaware back in the fall of 2004.

 Making music and having people listen to it is a privilege and we try our best not to take it for granted.
 While music is our livelihood, we primarily consider it to be a ministry.
 We strive to communicate truth and hope through our songs and have been so encouraged by the stories we've heard from people who have listened to the music.

 A few years ago, a girl attending a show told us that when she first began listening to our music she didn't believe in Jesus.
 She had come to shows and not been a believer.
 At that show, however, she told us that she now believed and that our music helped lead her to that place.
 Others have told us incredible stories of healing and redemption and how the Lord has used the music to minister to and change them.
 We're humbled by these stories and grateful that God chooses to use these little songs that we write to change hearts and lives.

 People at shows often encourage us to "keep going."
 They tell us that what we're doing matters.
 We believe that we have more to say and we want to find a way to make that possible.

 With the advent of Spotify and Apple Music, we've found that most people don't buy music anymore.
 Our merch sales at shows and online sales are a fraction of what they were.
 For the past year, we've made more money from Spotify than iTunes, but Spotify doesn't come close to making up for the income we've lost from iTunes.